haliphax/hxavatars/README.md

 yourself or to view a demonstration (with no chat integration and a fixed background color).

-_Note: The overlay is currently hard-coded to 1920x1080, and expects to be viewed in full-screen._

 # 🎲 Commands

 The following commands are available from the overlay's chat integration, with